Tweet tastefully, dress like 007 with UK style guides

 "Men's Style is packed with subtle advice and practical hints to help the modern man to appear effortlessly stylish, while at a time when web-based communication is threatening to take over all our lives, Netiquette is an indispensable guide on how to deal with every digital dilemma," Debrett's Managing Editor Jo Bryant said in a statement.

-Both guides are part of a series of titles, which include "Debrett's People of Today", listing people of distinction and achievement, "A Guide to Civilised Separation" and "Debrett's A-Z of Modern Manners".
+Both guides are part of a series of titles, which include "Debrett's People of Today", listing people of distinction and achievement, "A Guide to Civilized Separation" and "Debrett's A-Z of Modern Manners".

 Besides its modern-day etiquette and grooming guides, Debrett's has been the indispensible record of the British aristocracy for centuries, tracking the fortunes of titled families since the late 18th century.